 “Señorita M.” has an M.A. in Spanish Linguistics from Middlebury College.
-This is her 12th year teaching Spanish.
+She has taught Spanish for 12 years.
 Prior to arriving at her current position, she taught Spanish at a private, independent school in Ohio for ten years, and then took a year off to travel the world.
 She has traveled to at least 13 countries now, including Iceland, China, and Argentina, and spent two summers hiking across northern Spain.
 She is passionate about writing, languages, online privacy, and minimalism, has seven years of experience in ballroom dance, and enjoys listening to music in languages she does not understand.

 “I think back to Plato’s Republic when considering how best to teach.
 Socrates instructs us, “Therefore, you best of men, don’t use force in training the children in the subjects, but rather play.
 In that way can you better discern toward what each is naturally directed.”
 To discover that special place where work and play merge together to create joyful, meaningful – and therefore valuable – learning is to discover a lifetime of self-directed learning.